 To sign up to help with the Food for Families Program, simply click this link http://signup.com/login/entry/1269811394491680124.
 You can also contact Jocelyn O’Neill at email@example.com or Tim O’Neill at firstname.lastname@example.org.

 Annual Mission Projects

 Each year, we support seasonal projects by donating food, money, and gifts to needy adults, children and families.
 These include:

 - Souper Bowl of Caring Food Drive: Each Super Bowl Sunday, the youth hold a major drive to donate food items to CROS Ministries Jupiter Food Pantry.
 This is in addition to the weekly items our congregation donates in a collection box by the entrance to our sanctuary.

-- Bunny Drive: For the past four years, we have collected new stuffed bunnies and other animals to give to the children in St. Mary’s Children’s Hospital on Easter morning.
+- Bunny Drive: For the past five years, we have collected new stuffed bunnies and other animals to give to the children in St. Mary’s Children’s Hospital on Easter morning.

 - Thanksgiving Dinners: Numerous families in our community who could not afford a Thanksgiving dinner are provided all the fixings for one, thanks to the generosity of individuals in our congregation.